VH-Lab/NDI-matlab/docs/reference/+ndi/+database/+implementations/+database/postgresdb.m.md

   Close and lock an NDI_BINARYDOC_OBJ.
 The NDI_BINARYDOC_OBJ must be unlocked in the database, which is why it is necessary to call this function through the database.

-Help for ndi.database.implementations.database.postgresdb/closebinarydoc is inherited from superclass NDI.DATABASE
+Help for ndi.database.implementations.database.postgresdb/closebinarydoc is inherited from superclass ndi.database
 ```

 ---